/Directory/Texas/

 MISSION:

-SEE SCHEDULE O.DESCRIBE THE ORGANIZATION'S MISSION:THIS ORGANIZATION IS PART OF THE METHODIST HOSPITAL, DOING BUSINESS AS HOUSTON METHODIST HOSPITAL, WHOSE MISSION IS: TO PROVIDE HIGH QUALITY, COST-EFFECTIVE HEALTH CARE THAT DELIVERS THE BEST VALUE TO THE PEOPLE WE SERVE IN A SPIRITUAL ENVIRONMENT OF CARING IN ASSOCIATION WITH INTERNATIONALLY RECOGNIZED TEACHING AND RESEARCH.
+SEE SCHEDULE O.FORM 990, PART I, LINE 1 AND PART III, LINE 1 - DESCRIPTION OF ORGANIZATION MISSION:THIS ORGANIZATION IS PART OF THE METHODIST HOSPITAL, DOING BUSINESS AS HOUSTON METHODIST HOSPITAL, WHOSE MISSION IS: TO PROVIDE HIGH QUALITY, COST-EFFECTIVE HEALTH CARE THAT DELIVERS THE BEST VALUE TO THE PEOPLE WE SERVE IN A SPIRITUAL ENVIRONMENT OF CARING IN ASSOCIATION WITH INTERNATIONALLY RECOGNIZED TEACHING AND RESEARCH.

 Members Choice Credit Union